 Now, while the YOAST SEO plugin is a great tool to help you better your posts for Google ranking, “green-lighting” every post isn’t a guarantee that your post will have the best SEO it can.
 You’ll need to do more of your own research to make it the best it can be!

 Getting your posts to rank and bring organic traffic to your site is a long-term game and not something that will happen overnight.
 But, in my opinion, it is worth investing time into.
 Most bloggers will tell you that over half their traffic will come from Pinterest or some other social media platform.
 Which is great!
 Social media can be a great way to bring lots of traffic to your site.

 But what happens if Pinterest shuts down?

-What if Instagram decided to change their algorithm and now none of your followers end up seeing your post?
-Or you get accidentally flagged for spam on Facebook and now your page is gone?
+What if Instagram decided to change its algorithm and now none of your followers end up seeing your post?
+Or you accidentally get flagged for spam on Facebook and now your page is gone?
 All of those followers go with it!